 The target then plays the following Reaction:

 Because there is no Miss entry on the Reaction, the attack automatically hits.
 You roll 1d10 for damage and get a 6; the target rolls 1d6 for defense and gets a 2.
 The new damage total is 6 - 2 = 4, so four damage is dealt to the target.
-If the target had rolled a 6 for defense, then you would have dealt no damage.
+If the target had rolled a 6 or higher for defense, then you would have dealt no damage.

 If both the Action and Reaction have Damage entries, and both apply (either because there was no opposed roll or because of other effects), resolve the Damage simultaneously.